CANCER SUPPORTIVE CARE

 • Prostate tumors

-• Oral cavity tumors
+• Oral cavity (mouth) tumors

-• Intranasal tumors
+• Intranasal (nose) tumors

 • Invasive skin tumors

-Assessment of cancer pain
+Assessment of cancer pain in cats and dogs

-management during veterinary visits and should ensure that their veterinarian is fulfilling his/her ethical obligation if the pet
+should bring up cancer pain management during veterinary visits and should ensure that their veterinarian is fulfilling

-appears to be in pain.
-However, even if such indicators are absent and it is known that the same type of tumor causes pain
+his/her ethical obligation if the pet appears to be in pain.
+However, even if such indicators are absent and it is known that

-in humans, the pets should be given the benefit of a doubt and be treated for pain as well.
+the same type of tumor causes pain in humans, the pets should be given the benefit of a doubt and be treated for pain as

 Likely indicators of pain in cats and dogs

-often, avoids social interaction, hides and/or shows overall decrease in energy)
+• Change in behavior (e.g. the pet avoids social interaction, hides, shows decrease in energy)

 • Reluctance to move (e.g. the pet is sitting or lying for prolonged periods of time, shows lameness)